Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Blind Network Revenue Management under Limited Switches

-{ Our algorithm runs in an epoch schedule which generalizes and improves the epoch schedule of the \textsf{SS-SE} algorithm (\citealt{simchi2019phase}).
-Specifically, our \mainalgo algorithm first computes a key index $\nu(s,d)$ based on the switching budget $s$, the number of actions $K$, and (importantly) the number of resource constraints $d$, then computes a series of fixed time points $\{t_l\}_{l=1}^{\nu(s,d)+1}$ according to formula (\ref{eq:points}) (see also \citealt{perchet2016batched,gao2019batched} for the use of such formulas in \mab), which provides important guidance on how to divide the $T$ selling periods into $\nu(s,d)+1$ epochs.
-Compared with the \textsf{SS-SE} algorithm which directly uses the pre-determined sequence $\{t_l\}_{l=1}^{\nu(s,d)+1}$ as its epoch schedule, our algorithm exhibits two notable differences in determining the epoch schedule: 1) the key index $\nu(s,d)$ takes account of the number of resource constraints $d$, and 2) our algorithm uses an \textit{adaptive} epoch schedule $\{T_l\}_{l=1}^{\nu(s,d)+1}$ rather than the pre-determined schedule $\{t_l\}_{l=1}^{\nu(s,d)+1}$ --- in particular, our algorithm decides the length of the next epoch only \textit{after} the current epoch ends, and the length would be determined by both $\{t_l\}_{l=1}^{\nu(s,d)+1}$ and the data collected so far.
-Such an adaptive epoch schedule is crucial for our algorithm to achieve the desired theoretical guarantee.\footnote{We provide a more detailed explanation for this point.
+Our algorithm runs in an epoch schedule which improves the epoch schedule of the \textsf{SS-SE} algorithm (\citealt{simchi2023phase}).
+Specifically, our \mainalgo algorithm first computes an index $\nu(s,d)$ based on the switching budget $s$, the number of actions $K$, and the number of resource constraints $d$, then computes a series of fixed time points $\{t_l\}_{l=1}^{\nu(s,d)+1}$ according to formula (\ref{eq:points}) (see also \citealt{perchet2016batched,gao2019batched} for the use of such formulas in \mab), which provides guidance on how to divide the $T$ selling periods into $\nu(s,d)+1$ epochs.
+Compared with the \textsf{SS-SE} algorithm which directly uses the pre-determined sequence $\{t_l\}_{l=1}^{\nu(s,d)+1}$ as its epoch schedule, our algorithm exhibits two notable differences in determining the epoch schedule.
+First, the parameter $\nu(s,d)$ takes account of the number of resource constraints $d$.
+Second, our algorithm uses an \textit{adaptive} epoch schedule $\{T_l\}_{l=1}^{\nu(s,d)+1}$ rather than the pre-determined schedule $\{t_l\}_{l=1}^{\nu(s,d)+1}$ --- in particular, our algorithm decides the length of the next epoch only \textit{after} the current epoch ends, and the length would be determined by both $\{t_l\}_{l=1}^{\nu(s,d)+1}$ and the data collected so far.
+Such an adaptive epoch schedule is crucial for our algorithm to achieve the desired theoretical guarantee\footnote{We provide a more detailed explanation for this point.
 Almost all existing \bnrm and \bwk literature assumes a ``null arm'' with zero reward and zero costs and allows the algorithms to repetitively switch to the null arm.
 While such an assumption is completely fine (and without loss of generality) in the classical \bnrm / \bwk setting, the behavior of repetitively switching to a null arm would cause a waste of switching budget in our limited-switch setting, and this would make the algorithm suboptimal.
-In order to bypass the need to switch to a null arm, our algorithm has to plan for an ``early stopping'' of each epoch, which requires the epoch schedule to be adaptive.}
+Consequently, our algorithm has to plan for an ``early stopping'' of each epoch, which requires the epoch schedule to be adaptive.}.